 |

-If you read the TEXT in this ad you'll realize the intercooler description is technically INCORRECT.
-I guess ad writers and engineers didn't talk to each other much.
-We still love the 240.
 I've been a fan of 240s since before I ever owned my first one in 1990.
 The TURBOS were too expensive for me when they were new, so I had to buy one of those later.
 If you have an affection for the 240 or wonder why so many people do, read Chris Driver's blog linked below.
 I think you'll share a similar opinion.

 And here's a good video: Why the Volvo 240 is Actually a Good Enthusiast Car + Walkthrough and Drive